Hazim89/mini-soc-xdr-environment/VELOCIRAPTOR.md

 ```

 **Demo Explanation:**
-"I'm querying the production server to enumerate all running processes related to SSH, Bash shells, Python scripts, and Netcat - common tools used by attackers.
+"Querying the production server to enumerate all running processes related to SSH, Bash shells, Python scripts, and Netcat - common tools used by attackers.
 In a real investigation, we'd look for:
 - Processes running from /tmp/ or /dev/shm/ (attacker staging areas)
 - Unusual parent-child relationships (web server spawning shell)
 - Processes with obfuscated names (spaces, special characters)"

-**What to point out in results:**
+**What to see in results:**
 - Process hierarchy (parent → child relationships)
 - Usernames running processes (root? web user? unknown?)
 - Executable paths (system binaries vs. suspicious locations)